Klipper3d/klipper/docs/G-Codes.md

 the same command.)

 The following standard commands are supported:
-- `QUERY_ENDSTOPS`: Probe the axis endstops and report if they are "triggered" or in an "open" state.
+- `QUERY_ENDSTOPS [QUIET=<value>]`: Probe the axis endstops and report if they are "triggered" or in an "open" state.
 This command is typically used to verify that an endstop is working correctly.
+If the QUIET parameter is provided, the QUERY_ENDSTOPS only update the last status of each endstop and report nothing.
 - `QUERY_ADC [NAME=<config_name>] [PULLUP=<value>]`: Report the last
   analog value received for a configured analog pin.
 If NAME is not provided, the list of available adc names are reported.
 If PULLUP is